pixyzehn/MediumScrollFullScreen/README.md

 ## Description

-MediumMenuInScroll is really similar to menu of real Medium for iOS.
+MediumMenuScrollFullScreen is really similar to menu of real Medium for iOS.

 ## Install